fricciardi/datetime2/docs/base_classes.rst

    1/2 of a day, 1/4 of a day to UTC

 ..
 TODO: add "localize" method to get a naive instance from an aware one

+..
+TODO: add "at_utc" and "locally" methods to get an aware instance from a naive one

 The following table lists all available time representations and the attributes by which they are reachable: